titogbruni/Undergraduate_Thesis/README.md

 Then, from this single dataframe, I create 12 new dataframes where variables are accumulated.
 For instance, *"df6"* has the variables accumulated in 6 months.

 Finally, for each dataframe I compute rolling and expanding window forecasts for the Brazilian yearly inflation.
-The models used are Random Forest, LASSO, Ridge, elastic net, adaLASSO and Random Walk.
+The models used are Random Forest, Complete Subset Regression (CSR), LASSO, Ridge, elastic net, adaLASSO and Random Walk.
 I compare these models with the Focus survey from the Brazilian Central Bank.

 The thesis can be found [here](https://github.com/titogbruni/Undergraduate_Thesis/blob/main/latex/output.pdf).